The 6 Time Management Personality Style Types

 How To Effectively Manage Your Time

-First identify your time style personality preferences.
-Whether you’re a Hopper, Hyper Focus, Big Picture, Perfectionist Plus, Impulsive, and Cliff Hanger type, you can begin to take steps.
+Whether you’re dominant types are Hopper, Hyper Focus, Big Picture, Perfectionist Plus, Impulsive, or Cliff Hanger type, you can begin to take steps.
 Awareness helps you integrate habits, routines and systems with more Flow into your experience.

 The Time & Space Style Inventory™ (TSSI™) is an online assessment tool that evaluates your organizing personality type and your time style preferences.
 It helps you determine your natural approach to how you manage priorities, attend to details, and take action.
 By learning your dominant and strong style preferences, you can make the most of your time and choose to take actions that increase flow in your life.
 Consistently taking the Flow Steps in your styles of dominance will help you successfully manage yourself, and your decisions about time.

 Embrace your natural Time Management Personality Style!